UniMath/agda-unimath/src/foundation-core/coherently-invertible-maps.lagda.md

              H                          H
 ```

-These squares are naturality squares, however, so we are done.
+However, these squares are naturality squares, so we are done.

 ```agda
   coh-section-is-coherently-invertible-htpy :